 Bat Guano For Weed Plants: A Perfect Match?

 Like all living organisms, plants need nutrients to survive – this is why bat guano for cannabis is a great match.
-It contains both the macro and micronutrients essential for healthy growth, development and fruit production.
+It contains both the macro and micronutrients essential for healthy growth, development, and fruit production.
 A good bat guano fertilizer for weed can depend on the diet of the particular bat species.
 For instance, insect-eating bats produce guano with high levels of nitrogen while fruit-feeders yield high phosphorus guano.
-Such a range in nutritional value means growers can choose bat guano for flowering stage, veg stage and even seedling stage.
+Such a range in nutritional value means growers can choose bat guano for the flowering stage, veg stage, and even seedling stage.
 This means you can spend less time worrying about how to avoid nutrient deficiencies.

 What Macronutrients Can Be Found In Bat Guano?

 To achieve optimal growth, development and the ability to self-repair, plants need different macronutrients in varying amounts.
 In the case of cannabis, these are nitrogen, phosphorus, and potassium (NPK).

 - Nitrogen (N) –The main component of chlorophyll and amino acids, nitrogen ensures the healthy above-the-soil maturation of burgeoning stems and leaves.